NovemberFall/LeetCode-NoteBook/docs/DFS/coin.md

         // Iterate through each amount from 1 up to the target amount. for (int i = 1; i <= amount; i++) {
-            // For each amount, iterate through the available coins. for (int coin : coins) {
+            // For each amount 'i', iterate through all available coin denominations. for (int coin : coins) {
-                // If the current coin can be used to reach amount i from a smaller amount (i - coin >= 0) if (i - coin >= 0) {
+                // If the current coin can be used to make change for amount 'i'
+                // (i.e., if 'i' is greater than or equal to the coin value) if (i - coin >= 0) {
+                    // We are trying to find the minimum coins for amount 'i'.
+                    // One possibility is to use the current 'coin'.
+                    // If we use 'coin', the remaining amount needed is 'i - coin'.
+                    // The number of coins for this path is 1 (for the current 'coin') + dp[i - coin]
-                    // Update dp[i] with the minimum of its current value and the value from the subproblem (dp[i - coin] + 1 for the current coin). dp[i] = Math.min(dp[i], dp[i - coin] + 1);
+                    // (the minimum coins for the remaining amount). dp[i] = Math.min(dp[i], dp[i - coin] + 1);
                 }
             }